sphinx-doc/sphinxcontrib-serializinghtml/README.rst

 =============================

-sphinxcontrib-serializinghtml is a sphinx extension which outputs "serialized" HTML files (ex. pickle).
+sphinxcontrib-serializinghtml is a sphinx extension which outputs "serialized" HTML files (json and pickle).

 For more details, please visit http://www.sphinx-doc.org/.